 According to the American Heart Association (AAC), continuous waveform capnography, combined with clinical evaluation, is “the most reliable method of confirming and monitoring the correct placement of an endotracheal tube.”

-Capnography can also be used to ensure ventilation with supraglottic devices, as well as to confirm that a spontaneously ventilating patient is indeed breathing (for example, through a face mask or nasal cannula sampling).
+Capnography can also be used to ensure ventilation with supraglottic devices and confirm that a spontaneously ventilating patient is indeed breathing (for example, through a face mask or nasal cannula sampling).

 - General anesthesia.

 - Procedural sedation, including sedation with monitored anesthesia.

 - Ventilation analysis (e.g., in the intensive care unit [ICU]).

 - Cardiac arrest to confirm tracheal intubation and the adequacy of chest compressions.

 Capnography provides information on carbon dioxide production, pulmonary (lung) perfusion, alveolar ventilation, breathing patterns, and carbon dioxide removal from the anesthesia breathing circuit and the ventilator.

 The shape of the curve is affected by some forms of lung disease; In general, there are obstructive conditions such as bronchitis, emphysema, and asthma.
 The mixture of gases within the lung is affected.